The Supreme Court just upheld Trump's travel ban

-The Supreme Court upheld President Donald Trump’s travel ban on Tuesday, allowing the government to block around 150 million people, most of them Muslim, from entering the United States.
+The Supreme Court upheld President Donald Trump’s travel ban on Tuesday, allowing the government to block about 150 million people, most of them Muslim, from entering the United States.

 The administration prevailed in blocking people from seven countries despite Trump’s history of anti-Muslim statements, which the parties challenging the ban cited as evidence that the policy was intended to fulfill Trumps campaign promise of a “Muslim ban.”
 The decision marks the first time the nation’s highest court has weighed in on one of the Trump administration’s central—and most controversial—policies.